pouchdb/pouchdb/docs/adapters.md

 </table>
 </div>

+{% include alert_start.html variant="info"%}
+Safari 7.1+ and iOS 8+ supposedly support IndexedDB, but their implementation has many bugs, so PouchDB currently ignores it.
+{% include alert_end.html%}

 If you're ever curious which adapter is being used in a particular browser, you can use the following method:

 ```js
 var pouch = new PouchDB('myDB');
 console.log(pouch.adapter); // prints either 'idb' or 'websql'
 ```

 ### SQLite plugin for Cordova/PhoneGap